 The trend lines in Figure A6-3 illustrate that Equation A6-1 gives higher estimates of Tc for a given drainage area size than the travel time method.
-Just based on the data in Table A6-2, Equation A6-1 tends to overpredict the travel time $T_c$ estimates by a larger amount in the other two regions than in the Piedmont Region.
+Just based on the data in Table A6-2, Equation A6-1 tends to overpredict the travel time T_c estimates by a larger amount than in the Piedmont Region.